aguilarcarboni/api/README.md

 For administrative users, this API also provides access to The Laserfocus Company's Laserfocus Ecosystem.

 ### Documentation
-For detailed API documentation, please refer to the [API Documentation](./docs/README.md) in this repository.
+For detailed API documentation, please refer to the [documentation](./docs/README.md).

 ### Roadmap
 - [ ] Implement user management system